brand icon Jun2

 Bottom line: Are Naturepedic mattresses worth it?

 100%.
 I didn’t realize just how poorly I slept until we got our Naturepedic.
-I used to wake up multiple times a night.
-And I blamed it on being a poor sleeper, or needing to use the rest room, or getting hot, etc. But it all stopped when we got our new mattress.
+I used to wake up multiple times a night, and I blamed it on being a poor sleeper, or needing to use the restroom, or getting hot, etc. But it all stopped when we got our new mattress.
 Now, I fall asleep quickly and the middle of the night wakings have stopped.
-When I wake up in the morning, I am still surprised that I slept through the whole night and I feel noticeably more well-rested.
+When I wake up in the morning, I am still surprised that I slept through the whole night, and I feel noticeably more well-rested.

 All of their mattresses have a 20-year limited warranty too.
-For the first 10 years, Naturepedic will repair or replace necessary items free or charge.
-Then during year 11, Naturepedic offers repairs/replacement credits that are equal to 50% of the component price, which goes down by 5% for the following 9 years.
+For the first 10 years, Naturepedic will repair or replace necessary items free of charge.
+Then during year 11, Naturepedic offers repairs/replacement credits that are equal to 50% off the component price, which goes down by 5% for the following 9 years.
 Knowing that I have a good warranty makes a huge difference when I decide to make a large purchase.

-In short, we love love love our Naturepedic mattress.
+In short, we love, love, love our Naturepedic mattress.

-Naturepedic has a 30 day money-back-guarantee on all baby and kids products and a 90 day money-back guarantee on adult mattresses with 30 days on adult accessories.
+Naturepedic has a 30-day money-back guarantee on all baby and kids products and a 90-day money-back guarantee on adult mattresses with 30 days on adult accessories.

 I hope this post was helpful!
 If you have questions, let me know!